 - There are few resources and communities for learning about the intersection of software and global development.

 - Even for the ambitious self-starter, it is quite difficult to manage logistics, obtain funding, and evaluate partner organizations.

-In short, we find there to be a severe lack of opportunities for computer science students to apply technical skills in the developing world, and Tech in the World aims to fill that gap.
+In short, we have identified a severe lack of opportunities for computer science students to apply technical skills in the developing world, and Tech in the World aims to fill that gap.

 We also hope that Tech in the World will serve as an inspiration to other technical students to think hard about the best ways they can utilize their technical skills, to explore the major problems that we face in today’s world, and to take greater initiative in their ideas and ambitions.

-Tech in the World is the organization that we created to address these very issues in our own personal experiences, and will also address the same issues for other computer science students nationwide.
+We created a new organization called Tech in the World in 2012, and in 2013, it was integrated into Developers for Development, a Harvard-recognized student organization for social impact technology.
+Tech in the World was created to address these very issues in our own personal experiences, and it will also address the same issues for other computer science students nationwide.

 Thus, we expect Tech in the World to be able to address these barriers for all students, because we are designing it to address the very same barriers we face.